 When the Joint Chiefs of Staff and Military Assistance Command – Vietnam (MACV) learned of the Task Force’s proposal, they responded strongly to what they perceived as a threat to their exclusive purview – that is, the conduct of the ground war.
 Chair of the Joint Chiefs of Staff General Earle Wheeler and General William C. Westmoreland rejected out-of-hand any suggestion that the U.S. should abandon what many outside the military considered a senseless strategy.
 Wheeler did not believe the deployment of U.S. troops to the demographic frontier would keep the Vietcong and North Vietnamese out of the populated lowlands.
-The Communists would find ways to either go through or around any American cordon sanitaire.
-Specifically, they could mass their forces anywhere in the hinterland and then move quickly out of the foothills and toward valuable U.S. and South Vietnamese assets located in the lowlands.
+The Communists would find ways to either go through, or around, any American cordon sanitaire.
+Specifically, the Communists could mass their forces anywhere in the hinterland and then quickly move out of the foothills and toward valuable U.S. and South Vietnamese military and civilian targets.

 Another consideration that ruled against a change in strategy was that the United States possessed a geographical system within South Vietnam designed and built for big-unit operations.
-The entire U.S. basing system within South Vietnam, which included divisional bases, tactical bases, fire support bases, coastal logistical bases, jet airfields, massive ammunition depots, POL sites, barracks complexes, highways, helipads, and medical facilities served the big-unit, high-tech, firepower-heavy, search and destroy strategy.
+The entire U.S. basing system within South Vietnam, which included huge divisional bases, tactical bases, fire support bases, and colossal coastal logistical bases served the big-unit, high-tech, firepower-heavy, search and destroy strategy.
 The force structure in the South did the same.
 U.S. units in South Vietnam operated with a heavy logistical tail, meaning the bulk of U.S. troops served in some kind of support capacity.
 They provided the vast quantities of materials, machines, and firepower to the grunts engaged in actual ground combat.
 In early 1968, at the start of Tet, the U.S. had close to 500,000 troops in South Vietnam.
 About 38% those troops were gun-toting ground-pounders, artillerymen, or troops in some sort of combat-support role, such as truck drivers or tankers.
-The remainder served as non-combat support troops or what front line infantrymen referred to derisively as REMFs.
+The remainder served as non-combat support troops or what front line infantrymen referred to derisively as Rear Echelon Motherfuckers (REMFs).
 Shifting the U.S.’s operational focus to the edge of the coastal plain and delta, and from a search and destroy strategy to a population protection strategy, would have required a new, dispersed basing system and a different force structure – neither of which could be revamped on short notice.

 Neo-Conservative historian Lewis Sorley argued in A Better War: The Unexamined Victories and Final Tragedy of America’s Last Years in Vietnam, that Abrams had altered U.S. strategy after he took command of MACV in mid-1968.
-According to Sorley, Abrams’s new U.S. strategy, which emphasized attacks against the Communist logistics system and smaller-unit operations, turned around the war so much so that by 1972 the U.S. was winning the war in South Vietnam.
-But because of Washington’s vacillation, and the curtailment of U.S. aid in the last year of the war, the military and political gains made by Abrams in South Vietnam were squandered.
-Consequently, South Vietnam easily fell to the Communists in 1975.
+And Abrams’s new U.S. strategy, which emphasized attacks against the Communist logistics system, had turned around the war so much so that by 1972 the U.S. was winning the war in South Vietnam.
+But because of Washington’s vacillation, and the curtailment of U.S. aid in the last year of the war, the U.S. squandered the military and political gains made by Abrams.
+As a result, South Vietnam easily fell to the Communists in 1975.

-Sorley’s thesis is full of holes, not least because it ignores or downplays all of the factors that worked against U.S. success in South Vietnam, including a corrupt Saigon regime, an incompetent South Vietnamese military establishment, the persistently poor morale of South Vietnamese troops, the always-present possibility that North Vietnam would deploy its massive combat reserves south of the 17th Parallel, and the continued popular support of the Vietcong in rural South Vietnam.
+Sorley’s thesis is full of holes, not least because it ignores or downplays all of the factors that worked against U.S. success in South Vietnam, including a corrupt Saigon regime, an incompetent South Vietnamese military establishment, the persistently poor morale of South Vietnamese troops, the always-present possibility that North Vietnam would order its massive troop reserves into combat, and the continued popular support of the Vietcong in rural South Vietnam.
 But Sorley got it wrong in one other important respect.
-Creighton Abrams never fought a better war.
-Rather, he fought the war Westmoreland had already lost, and he fought it with fewer troops, less homefront support, and with a president – Richard M. Nixon – who was determined to get the United States out of Vietnam.
+Creighton Abrams did not fight a better war.
+Rather, he fought the war Westmoreland had lost, and he fought it with fewer troops, less home front support, and with a president – Richard M. Nixon – who was determined to get the United States out of Vietnam.

 Foreign Relations of the United States, 1964-1968, Volume VI, Vietnam, January-August 1968, “Document 104, Notes of Meeting, March 4, 1968,” (Washington, D.C.: GPO, 2002), 319.